magento/devdocs/guides/v2.3/graphql/payment-methods/payflow-express.md

 {% include graphql/payment-methods/paypal-express-checkout-workflow.md %}

-## Additional Payment information
+## `setPaymentMethodOnCart` mutation

-When you set the payment method code to ``payflow_express`` in the `setPaymentMethodOnCart` mutation, you must also specify attributes specific to this payment method in `additional_data` object.
-These attributes are defined in the  `paypal_express` object:
+When you set the payment method to one of the Express Checkout payment solutions discussed in this topic, you must set the `code` attribute to `payflow_express`.
+In addition, the payload must contain a `payflow_express` object, which defines the following attributes:

 {% include graphql/payment-methods/paypal-express-checkout-attributes.md %}

 ## Example setPaymentMethodOnCart mutation

-The following example shows the `setPaymentMethodOnCart` mutation constructed for the PayPal Express payment method.
+The following example shows the `setPaymentMethodOnCart` mutation with the `code` set to `payflow_express`.

 **Request**